Tejaswin Shankar

-Tejaswin Shankar (born 21 December 1998) is an Indian track and field athlete, who competes in decathlon and formerly specialized in high jump.
-Shankar made history by winning India's first-ever high jump medal at the Commonwealth Games, clinching bronze at the 2022 edition.
-After switching to decathlon, he won a silver medal at the 2022 Asian Games and went on to claim a silver and a bronze medal at the Asian Championships in 2025 and 2023 respectively.
-He was also the NCAA Division I Champion in high jump in 2018 and 2022, making him one of the most successful Indian athletes in collegiate athletics.
+Tejaswin Shankar (born 21 December 1998) is an Indian decathlete.
+He is the first Indian to win Commonwealth Games medals in high jump and decathlon, claiming bronze in 2022 and 2026, respectively.
+Shankar has also won silver medals in decathlon at the 2022 Asian Games and the 2025 Asian Championships.
+He was the NCAA champion in high jump in 2018 and 2022, making him one of the most successful Indian athletes in collegiate circuit.

-Early and personal life
+Early life

-Shankar was born on 21 December 1998 in Saket, New Delhi into a Tamil Brahmin family.
-He studied at the Sardar Patel Vidyalaya in New Delhi, where he played cricket until eighth grade before his physical education teacher suggested he switch to high jump.
-He soon started winning medals at inter-school athletics meets.
-His father Harishankar, a lawyer, died of blood cancer in 2014.
+Shankar was born on 21 December 1998 in Saket in South Delhi.
+He studied at the Sardar Patel Vidyalaya, where he played cricket until seventh grade before his physical education teacher suggested he switch to high jump.
+His father Harishankar, a lawyer for the Board of Control for Cricket in India (BCCI), died of blood cancer in 2014.

-Shankar received a four-year athletics scholarship to the Kansas State University in 2017 where he studied accounting and finance.
-In what is considered an unconventional move for an active athlete, he briefly pursued a corporate career in the United States, working with Deloitte.
-However, he eventually quit the corporate world to focus on being a "full-time athlete".

-Shankar married former Indian sprinter Siddhi Hiray in a private ceremony in November 2024.
-The couple had been in a long-term relationship and are also business partners.
-In 2024, they co-founded King's Sports Group, an initiative aimed at helping talented Indian student-athletes secure sports scholarships and opportunities in the U.S. collegiate system.

 Career

-Shankar won the gold medal at the 2015 Commonwealth Youth Games in Apia, setting a Games record of 2.14 metres.
-He won silver at the 2016 South Asian Games in Guwahati with a leap of 2.17 metres.
-Due to a groin injury, he finished sixth at the Asian Junior Championships and missed the 2016 World Junior Championships.
+Shankar made his international debut in high jump at the 2015 World Youth Championships in Cali, where he finished eighth with a jump of 2.07 m.
+He won the gold medal at the 2015 Commonwealth Youth Games in Apia, setting a Games record of 2.14 m.

-At the age of 17, Shankar rose to prominence when he broke Hari Shankar Roy's 12-year-old national record of 2.25 metres with a jump of 2.26 metres at the Junior National Championships in Coimbatore in November 2016.
-He was the third best IAAF junior high jumper in the world that year.
+At the 2016 South Asian Games in Guwahati, he won the silver medal with a leap of 2.17 m.
+At the 2016 Asian Indoor Championships in Doha, he failed to clear the opening height of 2 m and did not record a valid mark.
+Due to a groin injury, he finished sixth at the 2016 Asian Junior Championships in Ho Chi Minh City with a jump of 2.07 m, and missed the 2016 World U20 Championships.
+At the age of 17, Shankar rose to prominence when he broke Hari Shankar Roy's 12-year-old national record of 2.25 m, with a jump of 2.26 m at the 2016 Junior National Championships in Coimbatore.
+He was the third best junior high jumper in the world that year.
 He was bedridden for six months in 2017 with a slipped disc.

-In January 2018, Shankar broke Roy's indoor national record with a mark of 2.18 metres, and then bettered it by a centimetre the same month.
-In February, he further improved on his indoor record with a 2.28 metres leap at the Big 12 Indoor Athletics Championships in Ames.
+Shankar broke Roy's indoor national record of 2.18 m, with a 2.28 m leap at the 2018 Big 12 Indoor Championships in Ames.
+He placed sixth at the 2018 Commonwealth Games in Gold Coast, with a jump of 2.24 m.